vidbina/vidbina.github.io/_drafts/2018-01-19-notifications-through-dbus.markdown

   org.freedesktop.DBus.ListNames
 ```

-> :bulb: Installing `dbus-map` and running `dbus-map --session --dump-methods`
-gives an overview of all methods for the different connections on the session
-bus.

 to get a listing of names on the session bus.
 The command is
 pretty self-explanatory but humor me for a moment.
 The `--session` flag
 indicates that we intent to communicate with the session bus, whereas the